 train_filename has been augmented using the

-distil_intermediate_layers_from accepts all the parameters you can use for training and every parameter that are neccesary for training will also need to be provided here.
+distil_intermediate_layers_from accepts all the parameters you can use for training.
+You must provide all the necessary parameters in this method.
 The method also accepts additional parameters like

 distillation_loss.
-However, for intermediate layer distillation it should be enough to leave them at their default values.
+However, for intermediate layer distillation, you can leave them at their default values.

-For using prediction layer distillation in Haystack, you just need to call the
+To use prediction layer distillation in Haystack, call the

 student.distil_prediction_layer_from(teacher, temperature=5, distillation_loss_weight=0.5,data_dir=data_dir, train_filename=train_filename, ...)

 distil_from.
-In addition, you also need to provide the teacher model.
-All other parameters are optional, but we would also recommend adjusting
+You also need to provide the teacher model.
+All other parameters are optional, but we also recommend adjusting

-When using intermediate layer distillation, we would recommend just using the default parameters.
-However, if you want, you can trying tuning the distillation specific parameter
+When using intermediate layer distillation, we recommend using the default parameters.
+You can try tuning the distillation-specific parameter

-temperature.
-Additionally, you can try adjusting all the parameters that are also relevant for training (e.g.
+temperature and adjusting all the parameters that are relevant for training (for example,

 n_epochs).
 The only exception to this is the parameter